yufeng-wu/interference_segregated_graph/README.md

 Contacts: sw20@williams.edu, rb17@williams.edu

-This repo contains the implementation and experimentation code for the paper titled "Network Causal Effect Estimation In Graphical Models Of Contagion
-And Latent Confounding."
+This repo contains the experimentation code for our paper "Network Causal Effect Estimation In Graphical Models Of Contagion And Latent Confounding."

 ---